gvaldez0290/AutomateSPpermissions/README.md

 Open the script file in a text editor or PowerShell Integrated Scripting Environment (ISE).

 Update the following variables in the script with your specific values:
-$Username: Your SharePoint Online username.
+-$Username: Your SharePoint Online username.
-$Password: Your SharePoint Online password.
+-$Password: Your SharePoint Online password.
-$SiteUrl: The URL of your SharePoint Online site.
+-$SiteUrl: The URL of your SharePoint Online site.
-$SourceLibrary: The name of the source library from which you want to copy files and folders.
+-$SourceLibrary: The name of the source library from which you want to copy files and folders.
-$DestinationLibrary: The name of the destination library where you want to copy the files and folders.
+-$DestinationLibrary: The name of the destination library where you want to copy the files and folders.

 Run the script in PowerShell.
 It will prompt you to enter the name of the destination library using a graphical user interface (GUI).
 Enter the name and click "OK."

 The script will copy files and folders from the source library to the destination library while preserving the folder structure.